 Food and supermarkets

 Whether you’re hankering after okonomiyaki, sushi, yakitori, ramen, or izakaya fare, Amsterdam has plenty of authentic Japanese restaurants that serve up food just as good as back home.
 For Michelin-starred haute cuisine, visit one of two Japanese restaurants (Teppanyaki Restaurant Sazanka and Yamazato Restaurant) at the five star Hotel Okura Amsterdam.
-Find your favourite snacks, homemade bento and onigiri, household goods, and fresh produce at specialist Japanese stores Dank Grocery and Shilla.
+Find your favourite snacks, homemade bento and onigiri, household goods, and fresh produce at specialist Japanese stores such as Shilla.